roblav96/ios-runtime-docs/debug/Debug-on-Device.md

 The command will start a Safari with the inspector tool and connect to the running app.

 ## Debugging Traffic
-The debugging trafic will be networked from the Safari through localhost:8080 to the device's port 8080.
+The debugging traffic will be networked from the Safari through localhost:8080 to the device's port 8080.
 Currently we do not support changing the port numbers so if these ports are reserved from other applications the Inspector may fail to connect.